SingerLab/gac/README.md

 # What’s in the works

--   Integration of Henderson’s Animal Model for the phenoype-genotype analyses

 -   Integration with MLR for non-linear genetic models

--   Integration with CORE and GISTIC2 for fidning focal and recurrent events
+-   Integration with CORE and GISTIC2 for finding focal and recurrent events

 -   Integration of infScite for somatic alteration evolution